If you’re breastfeeding or planning to breastfeed your baby, here are some useful tips on breastfeeding:

 12. Colic usually occurs during the late afternoons or evenings and can last for hours.
-While crying, these babies tend to swallow alot of air, which may make them feel even worse.
-By holding the baby when he/her cries, he will feel cared for until he eventually outgrow this sensitive stage.
+While crying, these babies tend to swallow a lot of air, which may make them feel even worse.
+By holding the baby when he/her cries, he will feel cared for until he eventually outgrows this sensitive stage.

-13. If nursing doesn’t helps, some of the following comfort measures for babies can be tried.
+13. If nursing doesn’t help, some of the following comfort measures for babies can be tried.